-The mission of the College in 1924 was to “…lay the foundations for successful careers in vocational, social, and political fields.”
-Tuition and fees totaled $16.00 per semester, enabling students to bypass four costly semesters at a university far from home.
+LPO’s mission was to “…lay the foundations for successful careers in vocational, social, and political fields.”
+Tuition and fees totaled $16 per semester for the first ten years of its existence to enable students to bypass four costly semesters at a university.

 LPO’s first Director, Dr. Thomas J. McCormack, a Princeton University graduate, was recognized as one of the nation’s outstanding educators.
-The College continues to honor his memory by nominating top students as “McCormack Scholars.”
-Francis Dolan and R. Earl Trobaugh joined the LPO teaching staff in the 1930s and later served as Presidents.
+The college continues to honor his memory by nominating top students as “McCormack Scholars.”
+Francis Dolan and R. Earl Trobaugh joined the LPO teaching staff in 1932 and later served as Presidents.

-In 1950, the local community raised enough money to send LPO’s football team to the Gold Dust Bowl in Vallejo, California.
-Though the team lost 41-6 to California’s Santa Rosa Junior College, the invitation was the athletic highlight of LPO’s first twenty-five years.
+In 1950, the community raised enough money to send LPO’s football team to the Gold Dust Bowl in Vallejo, Cal.
+Though the team lost to California’s Santa Rosa Junior College, the invitation was the athletic highlight of LPO’s first 25 years.

-In May of 1974, Dr. Alfred E. Wisgoski, an LPO alumnus and graduate of Northern Illinois University, was named the College’s seventh President, a position in which he remained in for twenty-two years.
-Dr. Wisgoski was committed to a comprehensive community college with an open door policy.
-He received enthusiastic endorsement from the faculty and staff, and pioneered the principle of “openness”.
+In May 1974, Dr. Alfred E. Wisgoski, an LPO alumnus, was named IVCC’s seventh President, a position he held for 22 years.
+Dr. Wisgoski was committed to a comprehensive community college with an open-door policy.

-Dr. Jean Goodnow, a graduate of the University of Iowa, was named IVCC’s eighth President in April 1996.
-A Master Plan for facility renovations, new construction and infrastructure upgrades was developed in 1997.
-In 1998, $4.2 million in Technology Funding Bonds were sold for computer network and telecommunications infrastructure improvements and the provision of hardware and software for a college-wide interactive information system.
+Dr. Jean Goodnow was named IVCC’s eighth President in 1996 and within a year a master plan for facility renovations, new construction and infrastructure upgrades was developed.
+In 1998, $4.2 million in Technology Funding Bonds were sold for computer network and telecommunications infrastructure improvements.

 In the fall of 2000, IVCC opened a new Ottawa Center located in Marquette High School to better serve the students on the east side of the district.
 In 2003, IVCC won its third consecutive Arrowhead Conference All-Sports Award.

-Dr. Goodnow departed IVCC in June of 2005 for Michigan, and Dr. Charles R. Novak was appointed Interim President by the Board of Trustees.
-Dr. Novak, as the former Director of Continuing Education for the College in the 1970s and past president of two other Illinois Community Colleges, came out of retirement to assist the Board of Trustees in conducting a search for IVCC’s next President.
+Dr. Goodnow departed IVCC in June of 2005 for Michigan and Dr. Charles R. Novak was appointed Interim President.
+Dr. Novak, as the former Director of Continuing Education at IVCC in the 1970s and past president of two other Illinois community colleges, came out of retirement to assist the board in its search for IVCC’s next president.

 IVCC: The First 70 Years – Elizabeth Cummings and Bill Danley